 – Security of the stored data

-It is a common misconception that businesses outside the EU need not worry, but in reality, GDPR affects every business globally which collects any kind of personal data from its clients.
+It is a common misconception that businesses outside the EU need not to worry, but in reality, GDPR affects every business globally which collects any kind of personal data from its clients.

 In a move towards creating the world’s strongest data protection regulations, the GDPR laws safeguard the personal information of individuals.
 But it is not limited to the European region.
 Any company using the web to target clientele, specifically in the EU region, has to learn about GDPR and make sure they comply.